runirudh/US-traffic-accidents/README.md

 - Log odds of accident severity going from low to high, keeping all other independent variables constant, can be read from the coefficients of each predictor variable.

-- For categorical data this is in % change levels change from base level.
+- For categorical data this is in % change as levels change from base level.

 - Model does not have a high utility.
 McFadden R^2 is very low.